UCSD-ECEMAE-148/spring-2023-final-project-team-1/README.md

 - When the ssh disconnects the script continues to run.

+- Able to have the car stop when it returns to the home position.

 ### What didn't work as expected

 - While we were able to implement the LD06 lidar inside donkeycar, our current implementation is too delayed for a useful obstacle avoidance algoirhtm.
 Also it currently takes too long to run, hanging up the other parts of donkeycar.